24 Must-Have Items for the Online Reseller

 Mailers are an easy way to ship clothes and accessories.
 They’re thin, lightweight, cost efficient as well.
-I use bubble mailers so that buttons and zippers are protected, but you can use these plain shipping bags or even fun ones like these with flamingos or these ones with pineapples on them.
+I use bubble mailers most of the time so that buttons and zippers are protected, but you can use these plain shipping bags or even fun ones like these mailers with flamingos or these ones with pineapples on them.

 14 | Scale

 A scale is essential so you know how much to charge for shipping.
 On apps like Poshmark, you have a limit such as 5 pounds and very rarely will a single item go over it.
 But if you sell on places like eBay, every ounce counts.
 You can end of charging too much or paying too much out of your own pocket for shipping if you guess how much your packaged item weighs.
 I use a food scale that shows ounces and different units of measurement.